 Encourage your child to make noises using simple percussion instruments (drum, tambourine, keyboard) or objects from around the house, such as pots and pans.
 Shake or tap along in time to a song.

 Tap out a simple rhythm, using your hands or an instrument.
-Ask your child to copy the pattern of taps, then see if they can make up a rhythm for you to copy!
+Ask your child to copy the pattern of taps, make up a rhythm for you to copy!